 Explosives popped just after 7:30 a.m., followed by a moment of eerie stillness before the building collapsed upon itself.
 Cheering crowds quickly dispersed as plumes of dust rolled through nearby intersections.
 Fifteen minutes later, the brown cloud lifted to reveal a small pile of rubble where the Foley's building stood since the late 1940s.

 "The explosion is actually the easy part," Henry Bryant with Dykon, one of the demo firms involved in the project, told CultureMap after the implosion.
-"The hard is getting ready.
+"The hard part is getting ready.
 We've spent months clearing out the inside of the building and removing any hazardous materials . . .
 Everything has to be perfectly safe when the building finally comes down."

 Branded a Macy's in 2006, the vintage 10-story behemoth long marked the center of Houston's downtown retail district since it opened just after the Second World War.
 But after decades of battling ever-shifting shopping patterns, the outmoded Kenneth Franzheim-designed store finally closed its doors this past March.